 If your calculator requires service, ship it to the nearest authorized service center or collection point.
 (You must pay the shipping charges for delivery to the service center, whether or not the calculator is under warranty.)
-Be sure to:

-- Include your return address and description of the problem. - Include proof of purchase date if the warranty has not expired. - Include a purchase order, check, or credit card number plus expiration date (Visa or MasterCard) to cover the standard repair charge.
-In the United States and some other countries, the serviced calculator will be returned C.O.D. if you do not pay in advance. - Ship the calculator in adequate protective packaging to prevent damage.
+- Include your return address and description of the problem. - Include proof of purchase date if the warranty has not expired. - Include a purchase order, check, or credit card number plus expiration date (VISA or MasterCard) to cover the standard repair charge. - Ship the calculator in adequate protective packaging to prevent damage.
 Such damage is not covered by the warranty, so we recommend that you insure the shipment. - Pay the shipping charges for delivery to the Hewlett-Packard service center, whether or not the calculator is under warranty.

 Warranty on Service